-Saturday afternoon and evening, May 19, has been designated
+Saturday afternoon and evening, May 19, has been designated 25 Forest Hills Community Day.

-Saturday afternoon and evening, May 19, has been designated as Forest Hills Community Day.
-A program of games has been prepared by Dr. W. F. Say-bolt and E. H. Mays, who will be in charge of the afternoon at the play grounds.
+A program of games has been prepared by Dr. W. F. Saythe play grounds.
 The American Legion will march in the parade to precede the games.
-The Boy Scouts and boys eligible for the Forest Hills troop will compose another section of the parade, in charge of Irving Hare.
-All girls eligible for the Girl Scouts of Forest Hills will march in charge of Mrs. Merrill Merrill.
+The Boy Scouts and boys ligible for the Forest Hills troop will compose another section of the parade, in charge of Irving Hare.
+All girls eligible for the Girl Scouts of Forest Hills will march in charge of Mrs. Merrill.

 At 2:30, Lyman Beecher Stowe will preside at the laying of the corner stone of the Forest Hills Community House.
-In view of the fact that Community Day has been dedicated to the completion of the Forest Hills Community House, it is most fitting that the completion of the Forest Hills Community House, it is most fitting that this ceremony should be attended en masse by the residents of Forest Hills.
+In new of the fact that Community Day has been dedicated to the completion of the Forest Hills Community House, it is most fitting that this ceremony should be attended en masse by the residents of Forest Hills.